aws-samples/amazon-fraud-detector-python-sdk/docs/MANUAL.md

 First instantiate a Fraud Detector SDK instance (called `detector` in the example below)

-Next configure an AWS Role with appropriate privileges to run Amazon Fraud Detector and access the training data:
+Next configure an AWS Role with appropriate privileges to run Amazon Fraud Detector and access the training data.
+For full access privileges, use a role that has the policy `AmazonFraudDetectorFullAccessPolicy` attached to it.
 ```python
 # https://docs.aws.amazon.com/frauddetector/latest/ug/security-iam.html
 role_arn="arn:aws:iam::9999999999:role/MyFraudDetectorRole"
 ```
 Either manually define the `variables` and `labels` definitions or use the Profiler to extract these definitions from some sample data.
+Make sure the field containing the fraud-outcome to train the model against is named `EVENT_LABEL`.
 Then train a model using the `fit()` method:

 ```python
 detector.fit(data_schema=data_schema